Heartworms In Your Ferret – How To Prevent And Treat Them

 What Signs Might I See If My Ferret Has Heartworms?

 In dogs, the first signs of heartworm disease are gradual and usually caused by chronic irritation of the lining of the heart and arteries of the lungs.
-The most common first sign in dogs is a persistent cough.
+So the most common first sign in dogs is a persistent cough.
+Ferrets react more similarly to cats when they develop heartworms.
+You might only notice a decrease in your pet’s appetite, weight and activity.
+Lethargy, weight loss and listlessness are common symptoms.

+When your veterinarian listens to your pet’s chest with a stethoscope, audible heart murmurs are commonly present.
+The ferret’s heartbeat might be irregular and its lung sounds typical of congestion (moist rales).
 As time goes by, ferrets with heartworms do occasionally cough.
 Fluid sometimes backs up into their abdomen (ascites) and liver giving them a potbelly appearance.
-That could be related to general heart failure but also to a misplaced heartworm living in the main vein that drains the abdomen (the posterior vena cava).
+That could be related to general heart failure but also to a misplaced heartworm living in the main vein that drains the abdomen (its posterior/inferior vena cava).
+Those cases are easier to recognize than others because of the cough, have trouble breathing and their heart sounds are abnormal.
 Some vomit.
-Some cases are easier to recognize because these ferret, cough, have trouble breathing and their heart sounds are abnormal.
+As with an assortment of ferret diseases, ferrets with heartworms frequently loose control of their rear legs (posterior paresis).
+Another sign also common to many ferret health issues including heartworms is dark, tarry feces.
+A few run fevers.

 How Will My Veterinarian Diagnose Heartworms In My Ferret?

-Your veterinarian will probably check your pet’s blood glucose level.
-The sudden collapse of hypoglycemia caused by insulinoma tumors can duplicate the symptoms of sudden circulation obstruction that sometimes occurs with heartworms.
+Besides noting the symptoms I already mentioned, your veterinarian might observe that your ferret has a weak femoral pulse, a heart murmur and/or that its pulse skips beats (arrhythmias).
+Your veterinarian might notice that the pet is dehydrated; they often are.
+When the gums are pressed, they return to their normal pink color slower than they should. (=CRT) Your veterinarian will probably check your ferret’s blood glucose level.
+The sudden collapse of hypoglycemia caused by an insulinoma tumor can duplicate the symptoms of sudden circulation obstruction that is common in heartworm infections.
 A normal blood sugar level rules that out.
-A normal, only slightly elevated or subnormal body temperature rules out heatstroke.
-Feeling (palpating) no lumps or masses in the ferret’s abdomen and seeing none on x-rays does not eliminate lymphoma tumors with certainty.
+A normal, only slightly elevated, or subnormal body temperature rules out heatstroke.
+Feeling (palpating) no lumps or masses in your ferret’s abdomen and seeing none on x-rays and ultrasound exams does not eliminate lymphoma tumors with certainty.
 Nor does palpating a spleen of normal size.
 But x-rays are warranted as this point to rule out ingested non-food items and primary heart disease.
+A history of spending considerable time out-of-doors in an area of the world where heartworms are common brings heartworms to most veterinarian’s mind.
+Particularly if the ferret is receiving no monthly heartworm preventative medication.
+To read a typical initial workup on a ferret with heartworms ask me for Bradbury2010.pdf

 Laboratory Blood, Urine And Fluid Test Results: